Azimut Hotel Murmansk: Description

 The hotel is located at 82 Lenin Avenue at Five Corners, Murmansk's main square.
 Prior to its 2009 closing, the hotel had a restaurant (also called "Arctic"), a cafe (the "Day and Night"), a billiards room, a hairdressing salon, a tanning salon, and several shops, bars, and coffee shops.

 History

-The first Murmansk hotel named "Arctic" opened in 1933.
+The first Murmansk hotel named "Arktika" opened in 1933.
 It was a four–story brick building with 100 rooms.
 In 1972 – 1984 the old hotel was demolished and replaced by the current building.